 1: Sit in a quiet space so that you can clearly hear the sound in your ears (this will make sense momentarily).

-To use meditation for tinnitus relief, we need to be able to hear the ringing in or ears.
+To use meditation for tinnitus relief, we need to be able to hear the ringing in our ears.
 This might sound counterproductive to many tinnitus sufferers.
 After all, most people who experience the condition get through by ignoring it.
-But the best way to achieve tinnitus habituation, and thereby learn to experience the condition without being affected by it, is to meditate somewhere where we can hear the sound, and then come to accept it.

 So, sit in a quiet place where you can hear the sound in your ears.